 Mohit Gourisaria is an Assistant United States Attorney at the U.S. Department of Justice, Criminal Division.
 He investigates and prosecutes a broad range of federal offenses, including wire fraud, money laundering, public corruption, child exploitation, and firearm-related crime.

 Gourisaria clerked for Judge Gerard E. Lynch of the U.S. Court of Appeals for the Second Circuit and previously served as a Lecturer at Columbia Law School, teaching legal writing and oral advocacy to first-year law students.
 He began his legal career at Wachtell Lipton in New York City.
 Prior to joining the government, his litigation practice included intellectual property, antitrust, and white-collar matters.

 Gourisaria studied Theatre Arts in college and performed professionally in Boston before attending law school at Columbia and the London School of Economics.

-Mohit Gourisaria is teaching the following course in Fall 2022:
+Mohit Gourisaria is not teaching any Law courses in Fall 2023.

 Courses During Other Semesters

 |Semester||Course Num||Course Title||Teaching Evaluations||Fall 2022||242.9 sec.
 001||Listening and Communicating:Stagecraft for Lawyers|